Skip to content

 API key: To use xmemory APIs or integrations (including MCP), you need an API key.
 Get one from the xmemory console.
 Copy and securely store the key.
 Never share your API key publicly.

-Enabling Developer mode in ChatGPT Apps settings
+Developer mode under Settings, Security and login in ChatGPT

 https://mcp.xmemory.ai/instance/<instance_id>

-xmemory connector connected in ChatGPT
+The xmemory plugin connected under Created by me in ChatGPT

 Terminal window

-codex mcp add xmemory --url https://mcp.xmemory.ai/instance/<instance_id>
+codex mcp add xmemory-<FIRST8> --url https://mcp.xmemory.ai/instance/<instance_id>

 See the full MCP guide for both authentication paths, the complete tool list, and error handling.